Cornelii/TIL/Java/Java_basic2.md

 ## I. Effective range (Scope)

-Variables in method are can not be referred from outside the method.
+Variables in method can not be referred from outside of the method.

 ```java
 public class ScopeDemo2{